wp-plugins/search-meter/readme.txt

 = Manage Statistics =

-There are a few management option available if you go to the Settings section and click Search Meter.
+There are a few options available if you go to the Settings section and click Search Meter.
 Use the radio buttons to determine who will be allowed to see the full search statistics.
+You can also type in a list of filter words; any search terms containing these words will not show up in the Recent Searches and Popular Searches widgets.

 Use the Reset Statistics button to clear all past search statistics; Search Meter will immediately start gathering fresh statistics.
 If you're technically-minded, you might want to check the "Keep detailed information" checkbox to make Search Meter save technical information about every search (the information is taken from the HTTP headers).

 == Installation ==